If you need a generator that can handle more than one type of fuel, you might not know which one to choose.

 Here we have a high-quality dual fuel generator that can put out a whole lot of power, plus it comes with some neat features.

 As implied by its name, this particular generator puts out up to 11,500 watts of energy, which should be more than enough to simultaneously power various appliances, such as televisions, refrigerators, AC units, and more.

 This generator is a bit large and heavy, but it also comes with large never-flat wheels and a pulling handle to ensure maximum portability.

-You may also appreciate the electric push start, so you don’t have to spend forever trying to get it running.
+One thing to appreciate about the Ford 11050W is the electric push start, so you don’t have to spend forever trying to get it running.
 Simply push the button, and it turns on, just like that.

-Of course, one of the best features of the Ford 11,050W Dual Fuel Portable Generator is that it can use both gasoline and liquid propane to generate electricity.
+Of course, one of the best features of the Ford 11050W is that it can use both gasoline and liquid propane to generate electricity.
 It also has a feature that allows you to seamlessly switch between fuel sources.

 This unit features a 6.6-gallon fuel tank and can run for up to 10 hours on 50% load gas.
 The Ford 11,050W Dual Fuel Portable Generator features 4 x 120V outlets, a 120v AC 30A twist-lock outlet, and a 120/240V AC 50A RV outlet in terms of outlets.